RadialDevGroup/ombudsman/employee_expectations/ATTENDANCE.md

 Hourly employees will be paid $31.50/hour.
 The pay period ends five (5) business days before the pay date.

 ### Salaried Employees
-Salaried Employees will be paid $65,520 per year in 24 payments on the 1st and 16th or on the preceding business day.
+Salaried employees will be paid $65,520/year.

 ## Availability
 ### Hourly Employees